 Chair – Dr Rossana Espinoza (PwC)

-I am a Senior Learning Experience Designer at PwC specialized in Learning Experience Design, User Experience and Learning and Development.
+I am a Senior Learning Experience Designer with a large multi-national organisation, specialized in Learning Experience Design, User Experience and Learning and Development.
 Before this, I devised outstanding blended and online courses for Virgin Media 02 and Avado Learning, where I focused in Apprenticeship programmes and Professional Qualifications such as CIPD.
 In the HE sector, at Westminster and Middlesex, I devised pioneering online courses: Academic Integrity, Working with the Prevent Duty.
 I implemented performance management systems and e-learning and blended learning suites.

 As SDF Chair, I am leading the SDF to fulfil its promise: to continue supporting staff developers in the HE sector.
 I led the organisation of the first virtual SDF’s Festival of Learning and Development during the pandemic.
 I converted a hierarchical structure to an agile matrix structure with an invigorated Exec team who work in specific themes aligned to our founding and strategic partner AdvanceHE while supporting the sustainability of the regional networks.

 Treasurer – Dorota Tworek-Uptas (London South Bank University)